itzg/docker-minecraft-server/README.md

 Flare is built-in to Airplane/Pufferfish/Purpur, and is available in [plugin form](https://github.com/TECHNOVE/FlarePlugin) for other server types.

-### Enable support for SIMD operations
+### Enable support for optimized SIMD operations

-To enable support for SIMD operations, the JVM flag can be set with the following variable:
+To enable support for optimized SIMD operations, the JVM flag can be set with the following variable:

     -e USE_SIMD_FLAGS=true

-SIMD operations are supported by Pufferfish and Purpur.
+SIMD optimized operations are supported by Pufferfish and Purpur.

 ### Enable timestamps in init logs